grig23/primetime.en/help/AccountIQ/export-segment-metrics.md

     1. Select **Apply**.

-1. Go to either of the following panels:
+1. Go to one of the following panels:

     * Industry-level sharing scores for selected MVPDs
     ![](assets/ind-sharpanel-export-option.png)